 The hire will see Clark joining the UK pubcaster’s factual commissioning division and covering for Alison Kirkham for a one-year period effective July 13.

-During this time, the latter will take on the role of acting controller of factual commissioning for the pubcaster, replacing Emma Swain, who is taking a year-long break from the position to lead the BBC’s “future commissioning” team, established to determine its direction going forward for content and multi-platform delivery.
+During this time, the former will take on the role of acting controller of factual commissioning for the pubcaster, replacing Emma Swain, who is taking a year-long break from the position to lead the BBC’s “future commissioning” team, established to determine its direction going forward for content and multi-platform delivery.
 Kirkham is expected to take up Swain’s position on June 29.

 Clark’s departure from Lion TV comes almost four months after she was promoted from head of factual entertainment to director of factual at the company.